cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 The simulator will run purely on client side code to reduce server costs and workload, and create a more interactive and responsive user experience\
 Frontend: HTML + CSS + TypeScript \
 Graph visualisation: canvas
-=== Device Compatibility
+=== Device Compatibility (Software/Hardware requirements)
 The blockchain simulator is designed to run entirely in the browser.
 Therefore a JavaScript supporting browser is required.
 The simulator will be optimised for modern desktop and laptop environments using Chromium browsers (Google Chrome, Microsoft Edge, Opera).
 Mobile browsers may support basic interactios, but visualisation features are best experienced on computer systems.
 The device running to program should have at least a refresh rate of 60Hz to run the `requestAnimationFrame()` function in canvas to visualise blockchain workflow.
 Since the code for mining will be using multiple threads (>10 logical processors) in the CPU, a computer of a better specification will be more optimised.
+The device should also have basic input and output devices, such as monitor which supports 60fps, keyboard and mouse.
 ==== TypeScript
 I will be using TypeScript to develop my blockchain simulator.
 TypeScript is a superset of JavaScript that adds types, interfaces, and other features to enhance code quality and maintainability.
 Here are some reasons why TypeScript is a good choice for this project:
 + Type Safety: TypeScript's static typing helps catch errors at compile time, reducing bugs in runtime.
 This is  important in a complex project like a blockchain simulator where data structures and algorithms need to be precise.
 It also helps me to think about the input and output of the functions while doing modular coding
 + Sustainability: TypeScript's type makes it easier to understand and maintain code over time.
-This is important because it allows other developers to look at the code and understand it to develop new features and improvements
+This is important because it allows other developers to look at the code and understand it to develop new features and improvements\
+\
 However, when the website gets online, the TypeScript code will be transpiled (convert between two high-level languages) into JavaScript, so that it can be run on all Chromium browsers.
 Therefore, users do not have to install TypeScript on their devices to run the Blockchain Simulator.
 Their browsers only have to support JavaScript.
 Since I will be developing in Bun, the TypeScript will be automatically transpiled into JavaScript and I could just plug the file into the html file.
 #pagebreak()
 == Stakeholders <stakeholders>
 External Stakeholders:
 + Students: My blockchain simulator is aimed at A level student who would like to go beyond the standard A level .
-This will serve as a great resource for them to gain an insight of what blockchain is, how they can propagate
+This will serve as a great resource for them to gain an insight of what blockchain is and how a blockchain network will be looking like.
+They should then be able to apply this knowledge into real life technologies like cryptocurrencies
 + Teachers: They could use it as a teaching tool in lessons or demonstrations.
 \
 Internal Stakeholders